River Cruiser Class - Current Handicap lists

 River Cruiser Class Handicapping: Guidelines

-The following guidelines embody general principles, which have been in use for many years.
+The following guidelines embody general principles that have been in use for many years.
 They have been updated recently in the light of current practice.

 2. It is recognised that handicapping River Cruiser Class yachts, with their wide degree of diversity and their often eccentric design, is both an art and a science: the overriding object is to establish a single scale of handicaps which is – and appears to be – as fair as possible to the class as a whole.

 3. Handicaps are based on the notion of the “revealed potential” of yachts within the class.
 Thus, a body of handicaps is established over a period of years, based on the known performance of yachts in a variety of races.
 Throughout any season, race results are reviewed at either the mid-year, or the annual handicap review.